-Japanese Culture: Jinjitsu (人日) Posted by Ginny on Jan 7, 2009 in Holidays
+Japanese Culture: Jinjitsu (人日) Posted by Ginny on Jan 7, 2009 in Uncategorized

 Jinjitsu (人日) is celebrated on the seventh of Janurary.
 Jinjitsu (人日) literally means ‘human day.’
 It’s called human day because it’s believed to be a day when humans were first created.
 In the 1800s, criminals were given leniency and executions were delayed on Jinjitsu (人日).
 Jinjitsu (人日) used to be a holiday of compassion.
 Today, Jinjitsu (人日) is still celebrated but it’s considered part of the New Year’s celebrations rather than a separate celebration in and of itself.
 On this day Japanese people consume nanakusu gayu (七草の節句) which means ‘seven herb porridge’ in Japanese.